opencv/opencv/doc/tutorials/core/interoperability_with_OpenCV_1/interoperability_with_OpenCV_1.markdown

 Here you can observe that we may go through all the pixels of an image in three fashions: an iterator, a C pointer and an individual element access style.
-You can read a more in-depth description of these in the @ref howToScanImagesOpenCV tutorial.
+You can read a more in-depth description of these in the @ref tutorial_how_to_scan_images tutorial.
 Converting from the old function names is easy.
 Just remove the cv prefix and use the new *Mat* data structure.
 Here's an example of this by using the weighted addition function: